 That is what I asked a number of seasoned travel bloggers.
 Not only do travel bloggers travel a lot, they also spend a lot of time researching where to go.
 They look into what to see, what is unique to write about and where to find the most interesting off-the-beaten-path places.
 I therefore love to share their travel experiences and I am excited to reveal this unique list of some of the most amazing beaches all over the world!

-These are 15 of the world’s best beaches:
+These are 15 of the best beaches in the world:

 1. St. Catherine’s Beach